MartijnC-dnd/MadMage_Startspeler/docs/session-notes/adventures-of-Sargon.md

 # The adventures of Sargon Delving

 > The dungeon of the mad mage, Hallastar, was unknown territory.
-But the dream of gold and wealth was resistible.
+But the dream of gold and wealth was irresistible.

 ## Delving into Adventure
 Samen met een paar avonturiers daal ik af in the dungeon, op zoek naar magische items om deze later goed voor veel geld te verkopen.